 Why this programme?

-The Management Control specialisation is designed for students who plan to work and do research in the fields of management and controlling.
+The Management Control specialisation is designed for you who plan to work or do research in the fields of management and controlling.
 You will study and analyse both the financial system and its organisational context, gaining insight from resource and operations management perspectives.
-Benefits include:
+Benefits include

 The specialisation is run by the Department of Business Studies, home to researchers who lead their fields in the areas of corporate entrepreneurship, industrial marketing, institutional analysis, international business and more.
 You will also benefit from Sweden's stellar reputation for social responsibility - values that inform all of our Master's programmes.

-During your first and second semester, you will complete courses common to all students in the programme - covering business issues, accounting theory, scientific methods and more - as well as courses specific to your Management Control specialisation.
+During your first and second semester, you will take courses with all the students in the Master's programme, covering business issues, accounting theory, scientific methods and more - as well as courses specific to your Management Control specialisation.
 Course topics include controlling, financial management philosophies, leadership and change management within organisations.
-If you choose to finish your studies after one year, you will instead complete a 15 credit Master's thesis.
+If you choose to finish your studies after one year, you will instead complete a 15-credit Master's thesis.

-In your third semester, you will choose between elective courses at Uppsala University, exchange studies at one of our partner universities abroad or an internship at an organisation in your field.
+In your third semester, you will choose elective courses at Uppsala University, take exchange studies at one of our partner universities outside Sweden, or do an internship at an organisation in your field.

-You will spend the fourth and final semester writing your 30 credit Master's thesis, an in-depth study on a topic in the field of management control.
+You will spend the fourth and final semester writing your 30-credit Master's thesis.
+It is an in-depth study on a topic in the field of management control.

 The programme is offered in Uppsala and all courses are taught in English.
 The programme follows a fixed study route, which means that the courses must be taken in the prescribed order.

-The Management Control specialisation prepares you for a variety of roles in the field of organisational development - including controller, CFO and consultant.
+The Management Control specialisation prepares you for a variety of roles in the field of organisational development - including controller, chief financial officers (CFOs) and consultant.
 Knowledge of the link between management control and organisational development is important to create business development.
-You may choose to work in the private or public sector of the international job market or become an entrepreneur.
+You may choose to work in the private or public sector in the international job market or become an entrepreneur.
 The programme also lays a good foundation for further research studies.

-A GMAT test score is not mandatory, however if you choose to upload one you need to follow these instructions.
-You submit a copy of your GMAT test results at www.universityadmissions.se and the test centre should also send the test result directly to Uppsala University.
-If you apply for more than one programme at Uppsala University you only need to submit your test result once.
-The deadline for receipt of supporting documentation is 3 February.
-Please note that it might take up to 20 days for your Official Score Report to be available to us.
-We only look at the GMAT total score.
-Your test results must not be older than five years on the last day for application.
+A GMAT test result is not mandatory.
+If you choose to submit it, you need to submit a copy of your GMAT test result at www.universityadmissions.se.
+Additionally, you also need to send a digital copy of the Official Score Report directly to Uppsala University.
+If you apply for more than one programme at Uppsala University, only one Report is needed.
+It may take up to a couple of weeks for the Report to reach us.
+The last day to send in supporting documents is also the deadline for us to receive the Reports.
+Please plan ahead and send your Report in time.
+We will only look at your GMAT total score.
+The test result must not be older than five years on the last day of application.

 Applicants who do not hold a Bachelor's degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from your current university stating a date of expected graduation and courses remaining before the application deadline of the Master's programme.